Bachelor of Arts in Journalism and Mass Communication degree with a major in magazines.

-In recent years, students have also produced magazines for the Annie E. Casey Foundation on the Making Connections initiative in Des Moines and on the issue of Prisoner Re-Entry in Iowa.
+In past years, students have also produced magazines for the Annie E. Casey Foundation on the Making Connections initiative in Des Moines and on the issue of Prisoner Re-Entry in Iowa.

 Unique to Drake: Drake is one of the few private, liberal arts colleges to provide a full four- year sequence for magazines.
 Competition comes from larger schools such as Northwestern, the University of Missouri at Columbia and the University of Kansas.
 Many magazine majors also work outside of classes on the nationally award-winning Drake Magazine.